buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + The Page Level; and
 + The Site Level *

-The components and patterns we design – the content elements that make up our pages – **will have their own information architecture that we need to consider at the micro-level**.
-As we design patterns for user interfaces we need to consider how their content is organised, hierarchically.
+The components and patterns we design – the content elements that make up our pages – **will have their own information architecture, that we need to consider at the micro-level**.
+As we design patterns for user interfaces, we need to consider how their content is organised, hierarchically.

 Similarly, pages will have a page-level information architecture, that relates to the context in which they’re consumed, for example, in a browser in a desktop or a mobile context. **How pages are laid out, with a considered hierarchy, will help users achieve their goals.**